 Algorithm 2 provides the procedure for determining plan existence.
-Given a FOND^{MP} HTN problem $\mathcal{P} = \langle \mathcal{D}, s_I, \operatorname{tn}I \rangle$ with $\mathcal{D} = \langle \mathcal{F}, \mathcal{N}P, \mathcal{N}C, \delta, \mathcal{M} \rangle$, the alternating procedure StrongPlanExist($\operatorname{tn}I, s_I, \mathcal{M}, \emptyset$) determines if a strong solution for \mathcal{P} exists.
+Given a FOND^{MP} HTN problem \mathcal{P} =

+$\langle \mathcal{D}, s_I, \operatorname{tn}I \rangle$ with $\mathcal{D} = \langle \mathcal{F}, \mathcal{N}P, \mathcal{N}C, \delta, \mathcal{M} \rangle$, the alternating procedure $\operatorname{StrongPlanExist}(\operatorname{tn}I, s_I, \mathcal{M}, \emptyset)$ determines if a strong solution for \mathcal{P} exists.
 The meaning of the input variables $\operatorname{tn}, s, \mathcal{M}$ are straightforward.
 The product set V stores previously progressed task networks and visited states in order to detect cycles and deal with them.

 The given ATM progression algorithm is an extension of the textbook progression algorithm used for classical HTN planning to our FOND^{MP} HTN setting.
 Progression is a search algorithm which makes nondeterministic guesses for choosing whether to execute a random first primitive task or to decompose a compound task.
 By first task of a task network tn, we mean any task that has no predecessors in tn.
 After doing so, we remove the chosen task from the task network and change the state if the chosen task was primitive.
-If a solution exists, then by choosing the correct progression steps, we will end up with an empty task network and satisfy the solution criterion.
-To extend this concept to nondeterministic domains, we make use of universal states of alternating Turing machines to recursively check whether all possible progressed task networks from an executed nondeterministic action contribute to a solution.
+If a solution exists, then choosing the correct progression steps leads us to an empty task network, satisfying the solution criterion.
+To extend this concept to nondeterministic domains, we use universal states of ATMs to recursively check whether all possible progressed task networks from an executed nondeterministic action contribute to a solution.

 Line 2 checks whether we have progressed away the task network and hence have reached an accepting state of the alternating computation tree.
-Line 3 checks whether we have visited the task network-state tuple before and enters a rejecting state.
+Line 3 checks whether we have visited the subproblem (tn, s) before (which requires checking for task network isomorphism) and enters a rejecting state.
 Line 4 then updates the previous task network-state tuples.
 Line 5 makes a nondeterministic choice of a task t with no predecessors in tn.

 The remainder of the algorithm performs the progression procedure depending on whether t is primitive or compound.
-If t is primitive, lines 7 to 9 checks whether t is executable at the progressed state s and if so proceeds to remove t from the progressed task network and then recursively calls the function "for all" possibly progressed states as given by $\gamma(t,s)$.
-The for-all statement represents entering a universal state for an alternating turing machine encoding.
+If t is primitive, lines 7 to 9 checks whether t is executable at the progressed state s and if so proceeds to remove t from the progressed task network and then recursively calls the function "for all" possibly progressed states as given by $\gamma(t, s)$.
+The for-all statement represents entering a universal state for an ATM encoding.
 A more high level interpretation is that we return the logical conjunction of the StrongPlanExistence procedure for all possible progressed states.
 If t is compound, we guess a method for t and expand the task network at t with such method and proceed with the progression algorithm.

-Note that this algorithm can be determinised by replacing nondeterministic choices with branching as described in Alg.
-1 by Höller et al. (2018) and similarly replacing the for-all statements in the canonical way.
-In fact, the optimisation described in Alg.
-2 in the same study for reducing branching from decomposition methods in this determinised algorithm can also be applied here.
+Note that this algorithm can be determinised by replacing nondeterministic choices with branching as described in in Alg.
+1 by Höller et al. (2018).
+This branching implements an OR node.
+We have however also to deal with for-all statements, which correspond to AND nodes thus implementing an AND/OR search.
+The optimisation described in Alg.
+2 by Höller et al. (2018) for reducing branching from decomposition methods can also be applied here.
 The reason we do not provide the deterministic version of the algorithm is to emphasise the usual tools (alternation) required to deal with nondeterministic tasks and for complexity analysis later.